-The financial impact of pediatric cancer treatment to families treated at the IWK At the conclusion of this activity, participants will be able to:
+The financial impact of pediatric cancer treatment to families treated at the IWK

 - 1. Identify the out-of-pocket travel expenses families experienced travelling to the IWK for treatment. - 2.
 Recognize the impact of these financial burdens on families.

 Brooke Dewhurst